Knitwear Design 101: Drop Repeats and Surface Pattern Design

 The half drop is a Very Big Deal in knitting and crochet because it creates beautiful art and solves technical problems.
 Here are a few you might have seen on your travels.

 The diagonal lines created by half drop repeats are excellent for stranded colourwork because the fabric stress caused by colour changes is spread evenly.
 If you have knitted a lot of Fair Isle style designs, you’ll have noticed that diagonal lines create neater knitting, especially when long floats need to be woven in at the back.
-Vertical lines can look bulkier and require more attention when blocking because the cumulative stress of colour changes is in the same location on every row.
-Visually, this can be distracting – a bit like having turning chains of crochet motifs in the same place on each round.

 Image of the Parquet cowl, featuring an allover fairisle pattern

-In a similar way, stress is relieved for cables and lace because of cumulative decreases and twists.
-It’s no accident that so many lace patterns are based on the half drop.
-The falling leaves pattern, for example, cleverly offsets double decreases with eyelet increases; the ‘pulling in’ or axial bias at the centre of the leaf motif is offset by the expansion of the eyelet holes.
+The falling leaves pattern, for example, cleverly offsets double decreases with eyelet increases.
+The ‘pulling in’ or axial bias at the centre of the leaf motif is offset by the expansion of the eyelet holes.
 At any point in the pattern, you will be knitting symmetrical opposites – as you decrease (sk2po) to form the pointed end of a leaf, you’ll be increasing (yarn over) to form the feathered fronds of another.
-And just in case you needed more proof, drop repeats give themselves away by their diagonal lines, which form perfect diamonds.
-Here’s one of the leaf patterns again for you:

 Fancy falling leaves, another half drop pattern

-The cable motif – a sneak peek from my swatch box – exemplifies the importance of half drop repeats: note how the sides of the swatch undulate according to the stress of the cable twists.
 It is a work in progress, but you can see that in order for this to work as a repeated pattern – as opposed to a single panel, as it is currently – I need to ensure that the thinner area containing the knot, or the widest part of the fabric – is exactly halfway along the hexagon, the narrowest part of the fabric.
 The tessellation will form only when these two design elements are perfectly aligned.
-This kind of problem solving involves rejigging the numbers, so the final motif may be slightly longer or shorter.
-Other relatively minor concerns like the knot can be easily worked out once the numbers are happy; there is no point in focusing on details like that until the overall structure has been confirmed, and I know exactly how many rows I have to work with when designing the knot.

-If you want to have a go at creating your own knit or crochet designs, you cannot go wrong with squared paper.
-I will come back to tessellations again next time, but I thought that starting here instead of giving an overall snapshot of the ways in which shapes can fit together would make it easier to spot them out in the wild.
 Pattern is absolutely everywhere, and knowing something about how it works just makes it even more fascinating.
 I have crammed a lot into this post, but there’ll be even more next month!
 In the meantime, I hope you begin to see pattern in the same way I do 😊.

-Knitwear Design 101: Drop repeats and surface pattern design
+Knitwear Design 101: Drop Repeats and Surface Pattern Design

 Share this post or save it for later: